-- The Government currently charges both a land premium and a building premium when extending a State lease.
+- The Government currently charges both a land premium and a building premium when renewing a State lease.
 The charging of these premiums was based on the Common Law principle that both land and buildings would revert to the Landlord at the end of the lease.

 - In 1997, the Government decided to waive the building premium for short-term industrial and institutional leases.
 The change was made on the recommendation of the Committee on Singapore’s Competitiveness.

-Government’s Policy on Lease Extension
+Government’s Policy on Lease Renewal

-Government’s Considerations when Allowing Lease Extensions
+Government’s Considerations when Allowing Lease Renewal